The Blanchard V Litigation

 Sign located on Hwy 318 just southerly of Four Corners, LA in 2017 (not there now)

-Dispite the recent environmental letters from Mr. Austin Arabie to the Office of Conservation and the environmental actions cited in the servitude between Park Plantation, LLC and the United States of America dated December 14, 2015 and files within the LDEQ and that Four Corners was publicly marked as a "DRINKING WATER PROTECTION AREA" in 2017, remember, in 1988 the influence and power of the defendants was able to get a representative of the Office of Conservation to attest to what was later proven to be an absolutely false affidavit regarding the environmental conditions of Park Plantation.
-Later, additional representive(s) were put on the stand in open court to support this false affidavit and the perception of restoration.
+After you read the recent environmental letters from Mr. Austin Arabie to the Office of Conservation, and consider the numerous other files within the Louisiana Office of Conservation and the LDEQ, and that Four Corners was publicly marked as a "DRINKING WATER PROTECTION AREA" in 2017, further consider that in 1988 the influence and power of these same defendants was so strong that it was able to get a representative of the Louisiana Office of Conservation to falsely attest to what was later proven to be an absolutely false affidavit regarding the environmental conditions of Park Plantation.
+The affidavit was a total sham.
+Unbelievably, after the false affidavit was filed in The Blanchard I Litigation, other Louisiana Office of Conservation representive(s) were put on the stand to testify in open court to support this false affidavit and the perception of no public hazards.
+Their sworn statements were untrue!
 The false affidavit and testimony was/were used in The Blanchard I Litigation to the benefit of the defendants and to the detriment of all others.
-That was just the beginning!
+Potentially, mostly the small rural communities southerly of the subject lands.

-Note: Based on at least Nancy Blanchard's and/or Austin Arabie's numerous letters to the Office of Conservation over many years and the ongoing compliance orders etc. and the 2004 news article's mentioning of the E.P.A. - Environmental Justice Advisory Council's interest in Four Corners, LA, it is the author's opinion, that the roughly $750,000 that was apparently paid to Park Plantation, LLC for some sort of perpetual servitude, would have been spent much better directed toward the environmental assessment and protection of the Four Corners, Glencoe areas as well as the other lands in the South Jeanerette Field.
-Also, if public funds are in any manner involved with that servitude, considering the environmental history of Park Plantation, Paragraph C. of Part VI (General Provisions). of the servitude is of particular interest.
+Note: Based on at least Nancy Blanchard's and/or Austin Arabie's numerous letters to the Office of Conservation over many years and the ongoing compliance orders etc. and the 2004 news article's mentioning of the E.P.A. - Environmental Justice Advisory Council's interest in Four Corners, LA, it is the author's opinion, that the roughly $750,000 that was apparently paid to Park Plantation, LLC for some sort of perpetual servitude, would have been been much better spent directed toward the environmental assessment and protection of the Four Corners and Glencoe areas as well as the other lands that are in the South Jeanerette Field.
+Also, if public funds are in any manner involved with that servitude, considering the environmental history of Park Plantation, for so many years, the verbiage in Paragraph C. of Part VI (General Provisions). of the servitude is of particular interest.

-So, no oral reasons assigned in court (as they said they were) and the written reasons are signed by the wrong district judge.
-I am sure the court will laugh a little and come up with some shallow excuse why this all happened but one cannot "unring a bell that has already been rung".
-The truth will be revealed over time.
+So, no oral reasons assigned in court (as the judgment said they were) and the written reasons relied on for the judgment are signed by the wrong district judge.
+When told what has been done, I am sure the court will jest a little and come up with some shallow excuse why this all happened.
+But, one cannot "unring a bell that has already been rung".
+The truth about what really happened will be revealed over time.
+This record irregulatory is particularly troubling to the author due to the two other acts of court public record tampering experienced in the past Blanchard-related litigations having pages on this website.

-An invitation is hereby being offered by the author to anyone to submit a truthful and/or reasonable and/or even an in part believable explanation of why reasons pondered over for approximately three (3) months by one district judge was ultimately typed by the secretary of and signed by a different district judge in the wrong division office.
-If these matters were not so serious, they would make a great comical fiction story.
-The former judge that presided over the Paul Maclean vs. G. Tim Alexander, III, et al, Judge Anne Simon should take note.
+An invitation is hereby being offered by the author to anyone to submit a truthful and/or a reasonable and/or even an in part believable explanation of why the reasons pondered-over for approximately three (3) months by one district judge was ultimately typed by the secretary of and signed by a different district judge in the wrong division office ... a judge that had no judicial connection at all to the matter!
+If these matters were not so serious, they would make a great fictional story.
+The former judge that presided over the litigation titled: Paul Maclean vs. G. Tim Alexander, III, et al, Judge Anne Simon should take note of a possible future story.

 And so, the "machine" rolls on trying to keep these years of activities covered up.
-From removing material words from hearing transcripts in the Paul Maclean vs. G. Tim Alexander, III, et al Litigation in St. Mary Parish to the disappearance of entire court records in The Blanchard III Litigation in Jefferson Parish.
-Just doing whatever it takes to keep the facts surpressed.
+From removing material words from hearing transcripts in the Paul Maclean vs. G. Tim Alexander, III, et al Litigation in St. Mary Parish to the disappearance of entire court records in The Blanchard III Litigation in Jefferson Parish, it is all a legal disgrace.
+No respect for the rule of law.
+Parties just doing whatever it takes to keep the facts surpressed.
+The court itself putting a finger on the scales of justice.
 All of us are impacted when such things happen.
-Some more than others but we all are.
-Judge Sigur is just one good and recent example.
-Just sitting in his role doing the job he was voted to do in his division and all of a sudden he is personally involved.
-What happened there?
+Some more than others.
+Judge Sigur is just one good and recent example of an innocent party that has been impacted by the bad intentions of others.
+There he was, just sitting in his judicial role doing the job he was voted in to do in his district division and all of a sudden he somehow is involved.

-Who will be the first one to pull their proverbial finger out of the information dike that is holding back the truth.
-Who will be the first one to pull out the first card that will make this "house of cards" come tumbling down on the numerous wrongdoers that have been in the web for so many years.
+Who will be the first one to pull their proverbial finger out of the information dike that is holding back the truth of all this.
+Who will be the first one to pull out the first card that will make this "house of cards" come tumbling down on the numerous wrongdoers that have acted badly over so many years.
 When that happens many will be held accountable.
-We shall see but I sense that time is getting close.
+We shall see but I do sense that time is getting closer.